SatyadevNtv/satyadevntv.github.io/_pages/about.md

   - /about.html
 ---

-Machine Learning Researcher, Vayve Technologies, India.
+Technical Lead - Machine Learning, Teachmint Technologies, India.

 Prior to this, I worked on design and development of systems involving large scale IoT solutions.
 I received my B.Tech (2016) in Electronics and Electrical Engineering from IIT Guwahati.